Igkho/Spline/README.md

 * SplineTests - unit tests of the library
 * SplineExample - generates splines intersection and closest points finding examples

+Documentation:

+doxygen html documentation is generated in docs/html

 Dependencies:
 * the library depends on Eigen (fetched by Cmake)
 * tests depend on GoogleTest (fetched by Cmake)
 * examples depend on OpenCV (to run the executable the OpenCV libraries should be on the search path)
+* documentation building depends on Doxygen and GraphViz

 Examples
 --------